Enforcement

 MPFA reminds scheme members not to fall prey to crime syndicates and risk breaching the law.

 Under the law, if scheme members had been paid MPF on grounds of permanent departure from Hong Kong, they cannot apply with a later departure date again.
 If the scheme members return to Hong Kong subsequently and become employed or self-employed, they have to enrol in MPF schemes again.
-When the scheme members use the same reason to apply for early withdrawal again, MPFA will notify the MPF trustees concerned that the scheme members have previously used the same reason to withdraw their MPF and as a result, no MPF will be disbursed to them.
+When the scheme members use the same reason to apply for early withdrawal again, MPFA will notify the trustees* concerned that the scheme members have previously used the same reason to withdraw their MPF and as a result, no MPF will be disbursed to them.

 Early withdrawal of MPF affects retirement protection